maaksuw/TM-simulator/Documentation/architecture.md

 The main responsibilities of the UI class are to construct and set the main and creation scenes and to pass the user's input on from the graphical components to Handler class in domain package.
 UI class is also responsible for showing the animation when simulating.
 This is done through an AnimationTimerExtra object that extends Java's AnimationTimer class.
 Actual objects of AnimationTimerExtra receive an integer as a parameter that define the interval in which the AnimationTimer's handle method is called.

-The UI-class interacts with the other classes solely though the Handler class.
+The UI class interacts with the other classes solely though the Handler class.
 ## Application logic
 simulator.domain package has four main classes: Handler, Simulator, TuringMachine and Instruction.
 Main class is also located in the domain package.